carloscadena/http-server/README.md

 ### test:
 test_server.py

 Client sends an HTTP request which is accumulated, and tested.
-Server returns an HTTP 200 OK response or appropriate error based on testing.
+Server returns an HTTP 200 OK response or appropriate error based on resolution of the URI.

 Collaborated with Erik Enderlein and help from James Feore